Zeiss 780 upright confocal manual

 If you follow the smart setup path . . .

 However, the smart setup path does NOT necessarily assign the fluorophores chosen to the optimal detector for the emission wavelength of the chosen fluors.
 Specifically, fluors with wavelengths in the middle of the visible light spectrum may NOT be assigned to the higher sensitivity GaAsP detector.
-In addition, smart setup tends to run a multi-track scanning to switch between frames, which involves constant movements of the parts and causes more mechanical failure of the system.
+In addition, smart setup tends to run a multi-track scanning to switch between frames, which involves constant movements of the parts.
+That slows down the acquisition and causes more mechanical failure of the system.

 Or you can manually change the excitation lasers, emission bands, dichroics etc in the Imaging Setup and Light Path tabs.